Cleaning your memory foam mattress can prolong its life and promote better quality sleep.

 Make a Homemade Memory Foam Cleaning Solution

 Instead of buying a harsh cleaning solution, we recommend you make your own by mixing some dishwashing soap, fabric cleaner, or a mild detergent with water.
 Do this by diluting one part of your preferred cleaner with two parts of warm water.
-Pour your cleaning solution into a spray bottle for easy application.
+Pour your new cleaning solution into a spray bottle for easy application.

 Get Stains Out of Your Memory Foam Mattress